-It is important to explain the slow minor positional, functional changes and educate the patient about what is happening in their mouths.
+It is important to explain the slow minor positional, functional changes Э

+Cand educate the patient about what is happening in their mouths.
 I record the amount of dentine exposure and look very carefully at enamel chipping.
 I always explain that dentine is six to eight times softer than enamel and that it will stain more heavily.

 Taking regular photographs of the patient is also important, even if no treatment is provided.
 Each time a patient presents, we can look at the images together to see the changes over time.
 I don't think dentists are taught or conditioned to take photographs often enough.
 I will also undertake a regular fremitus check, demonstrating the pressure of fremitus and helping the patient understand what it means to have a constricted envelope of function.
 The key issue is that we explain that the change is gradual and progressive; we observe, we do not panic.
-We offer to monitor, retain or, of course,
+We offer to monitor, retain or, of course, treat.

-Developing a long-term relationship and communicating with patients keeps them informed about what could happen to their teeth over time treat.
 Patients gain an appreciation that, over time, teeth keep moving, become more crowded, collide and discolour.

-Tif Qureshi explains his 'pausative' dentistry concept and the importance of adopting a lifetime approach

-Aesthetic, functional and affordable dentistry

 The following case highlights the treatment of a patient over 17 years.
 With simple orthodontics, direct edge-bonding applied with the Dahl principle and a little maintenance, her teeth were prevented from becoming worse at a relatively low cost.

-CASE PRESENTATION
+Case presentation

 A 48-year-old female came to see me in 2004.
-The patient initially presented because she was unhappy with her two discoloured upper central incisors (Figure 1).

-She also had chipping and wear to the lower teeth and broken posterior bridgework.
-In addition, her bite felt uncomfortable (Figure 2).
+The patient initially presented because she was unhappy with her two discoloured upper central incisors (figs 1 and 2).
+She also had chipping and wear to the lower teeth and broken posterior bridgework (fig 3).
+Her bite also felt uncomfortable.

-On examination, she had reduced anterior guidance causing posterior interferences and heavy contacts behind the upper central teeth.
+On examination she had reduced anterior guidance causing posterior interferences and heavy contacts behind the upper central teeth (figs 4 and 5).
 The patient was keen to change the crown and veneer on the upper centrals.
-She also wanted to treat the wear on her lower teeth and the crowding (Figure 3).
+She also wanted to treat the wear on her lower teeth and the crowding.